Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Double power-law density distribution

 Let us now consider a static spherically symmetric (SSS) BH solution in galaxies surrounded by a DM halo.
-The double power-law density distributions of DM halos and elliptical galaxies is given by \cite{Van,Dehnen}
+The double power-law density distributions for DM halos and elliptical galaxies was originally introduced by Hernquist \cite{Hernquist:1990be}.
+This distribution is expressed as \cite{Hernquist:1990be,Van}

-where $\a,\b,\g$ are free parameters and $\rhs$, $\rs$ are known as the typical density and scale radius of the central DM halo, respectively.
-We consider a SSS BH solution in galaxies surrounded by a Dehnen-$(\a,\b,\g)\equiv(1,4,5/2)$ type DM halo.
-In the later sections, we will first study on the existence of a homoclinic orbit in the background geometry discussed in this section and then proceed further explorations on chaotic dynamics.